chrisjmccormick/chrisjmccormick.github.io/about.md

 permalink: /about/
 ---

-![Profile picture][profile_pic]

 <div class="message">
-<strong>Nearist is currently looking for a US-based machine learning consultant or contractor!</strong>
+<strong>Nearist is currently looking for a US-based machine learning consultant or contractor!</strong><br/>

 We are looking for someone to provide additional support in my current role as a machine learning applications engineer.
-Specifically, we need someone who can:
+Specifically, we need someone who can:<br/>

 <ol>
   <li>Participate in our meetings with customers.</li>